CamChandler98/CamChandler98/README.md

 - 💬 Ask me about websockets(no really please I am dying to talk about them) or anything nerd culture ( games, anime, tabletop ... and so on)
 - 😄 Pronouns: he/him/his
 - 🤩 Hobbies: 3d Modeling(Blender), Game Dev(Unity), Music(Bass guitar, ukelele)
-- ⚡ Fantastic Fact of the Day: Time may only be an emergent property of the 2nd law of thermodynamics
----
+- ⚡ Fantastic Fact of the Day: Hummingbirds can urinate their entire body weight in one day.
+This is due to their incredibly fast working kidneys, without which the liquid content of the nectar they consume would weigh them down too much to fly.

 ### Technologies I'm experienced with: